Andrewneteye4343/scDock/Essential files/README.md

-# To utilize scDock, we need the essential files displayed below.
+# To utilize scDock, we need the essential files (provided in Github) displayed below.
 Please follow the instructions:
 1. Please create and move to your work directory for scDock analysis.
 For example: /home/path/to/scDock
 2. Please place main.sh and config.yaml at /home/path/to/scDock.
-These files are provided in this Github project.
+3. Please place the ligand_reference.csv and receptor_reference.csv in the environment.
+You can use config.yaml to define where they are.
-3. Please create a directory named "functions" at /home/path/to/scDock.
+4. Please create a directory named "functions" at /home/path/to/scDock.
 You should get a directory /home/path/to/scDock/functions/
-4. Please place all the below scripts at /home/to/your/path/scDock/functions/.
+5. Please place all the below scripts at /home/to/your/path/scDock/functions/.
 These functions are provided in this Github project.

 ## R scripts
-Load_QC.R
+(1) Load_QC.R
-Normalization_Scale.R
+(2) Normalization_Scale.R
-DR_Cluster.R
+(3) DR_Cluster.R
-Markers_Annotation.R
+(4) Markers_Annotation.R
-DR_Plot.R
+(5) DR_Plot.R
-Run_CellChat.R
+(6) Run_CellChat.R
-Vina_Docking.R
+(7) Vina_Docking.R

 ## Python scripts
 (1) download_alphafold.py
 (2) download_swissmodel.py
 (3) download_cas_pubchem.py
 (4) prepare_receptor.py

 5. Please place the ligand_reference.csv and receptor_reference.csv in the environment.
 You can use config.yaml to define where they are.